View Contact Info

-In March, 2002 Durham created a Historic District in town as part of its Comprehensive Plan and developed ordinances in accordance with that plan.
-In 2007 the town appointed a Historic District Commission (HDC) to support the ordinances.
-It is the mission of the HDC to identify, preserve, and educate the town about its unique historical heritage.
-As outlined in the Historic District Ordinance the purpose of the district and commission is “preserving, protecting, and enhancing buildings and places or areas within the town which possess historical or cultural attributes and for the economic welfare of the residents and visitors to the town.”
+In 2002 Durham created a historic district as part of its Comprehensive Plan and developed ordinances in accordance with that plan.
+In 2007 the Town appointed a Historic District Commission to support the ordinances.
+It is the mission of the HDC to identify, preserve and educate the town about its unique historical heritage.
+As outlined in the Historic District Ordinance, the purpose of the Historic District and Historic District Commission is “preserving, protecting and enhancing buildings and places or areas within the town which possess historical or cultural attributes and for the economic welfare of the residents and visitors to the town.”

-The Historic District is located in the Southwest Bend area of town near the bandstand, where Route 136 (Royalsborough Rd.), Route 9 (Newell Brook Rd.) and the Ferry Rd. meet.
-The district includes properties on the Ferry Rd., properties on the river side of Route 9 for a short distance south from Southwest Bend, and properties on both sides of Route 136 for a short distance north from Southwest Bend.
+Durham's Historic District is located in the Southwest Bend area of town near the bandstand, where Route 136 (Royalsborough Road), Route 9 (Newell Brook Road) and Ferry Road meet.
+The Historic District includes properties on Ferry Road, properties on the river side of Route 9 for a short distance south from Southwest Bend, as well as properties on both sides of Route 136 for a short distance north from Southwest Bend.

 The Historic District Commission is responsible for reviewing all applications for a Certificate of Appropriateness for properties in the Historic District.
 The HDC reviews these applications for conformance to the local ordinances.
 The Durham Historic District Ordinance can be viewed here.

-What projects need a permit otherwise known as a Certificate of Appropriateness?
+What projects need a permit (Certificate of Appropriateness)?

 - Any change in the exterior appearance of any building or structure in the Historic District by construction, addition, reconstruction, alteration or demolition